CHAMPION Network Financial Literacy Incentivized Savings Program

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?

-There are many paratransit companies who have need for Class B drivers in their school-bus or charter divisions.
-Such companies may eventually be willing to incorporate a savings plan similar to what we are proposing as part of their employee benefits package.
-Employees could take a payroll deduction that would go directly into a special bank account.
+Many paratransit companies need and will continue to need Class B drivers in their school-bus or charter divisions.
+Such companies may be willing to incorporate a savings plan similar to ours as part of their employee benefits package.
+Employees could take a payroll deduction that goes directly into a special bank account.
 The employer would match the savings at some level in exchange for a commitment to stay with the company for a given length of time.
-We think this would be a cost-effective retention strategy that would retain ambitious employees.
+This would be a cost-effective retention strategy that would retain ambitious employees.

 8b.
 If applicable, which of the following scaling strategies have you launched?

 9. Financial Sustainability Plan: What is this solution’s plan to ensure financial sustainability?

 In 2017, we began receiving payments from some of our key employers for the services.
 This is key to our sustainability plan as employers continue to see the long-term benefit to their business.
 With participants contributing the larger share of the savings, the model is particularly cost-effective.
 The financially sustainable funding mix for this program is 35% government contracts, 57% foundation grants, 5% corporate, and 3% employer partners.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?